10sr/installer_sh/README.md

 ### $source (if needed)

-Newline separated list of urls to download the archive from.
+Newline separated list of urls to download archives from.

-Each line is just the url to download or can be like:
+Each line is just the url to download archives or can be like:

     package-0.1.tar.gz::http://example.com/package.tar.gz